lunarwireless/mission-manual/guides/user_testing.md

 * Who do you think is the perfect user for Lunar?
 * Employment Status
 * How much do you pay for your phone bill?
+* Do you pay your own phone bill?